 The Lottery Ticket Hypothesis.
 A randomly-initialized, dense neural network contains a subnetwork that is initialized such that—when trained in isolation—it can match the test accuracy of the original network after training for at most the same number of iterations.4

-In the LTH paper, the authors have found winning tickets that are only 10-20% of the size of their dense counterparts.
-With more remaining parameters, the winning tickets could even achieve higher test accuracies than the original networks.
+In the LTH paper, the authors have found such winning tickets that are only 10-20% of the size of their dense counterparts.
+With more retained parameters, the winning tickets could even achieve higher test accuracies than the original networks.

 Why is this important?
 The LTH suggests that it is not necessary to train a full-model, if we could only identify winning tickets early in the training process.
 If this was possible, it could save us wallets of $$$ and tons of carbon emissions.

 To get an intuition on the LTH, let’s consider the simple task of computing the sum of two inputs .
 We want to approximate the ground truth with a two-layer, linear neural net with hidden units and no bias.